-Scottish toponymy and archaeology points to some later settlement by Vikings or Norse–Gaels in what was to become Scandinavian-held territories in the Northern Isles of Orkney and Shetland, the Hebrides, the islands of the Firth of Clyde and associated mainland territories including Caithness and Sutherland.
-Owing to the series of language changes in these areas, it is not possible to say whether any settlement by the Gaels took place before Gaelic itself was introduced in these areas in the High Middle Ages during the 11th century.
+Scottish toponymy and archaeology points to some later settlement by Vikings or Norse–Gaels, in what were to become Scandinavian-held territories in the Northern Isles of Orkney and Shetland, the Hebrides, the islands of the Firth of Clyde and associated mainland territories, including Caithness and Sutherland.
+Owing to the series of language changes in these areas, it is not possible to say whether any settlement by the Gaels took place before Gaelic itself was introduced in the High Middle Ages, during the 11th century.

 Celts and Gaels

-Scotland and in fact the vast majority of the UK was at one time a Celtic nation, with the origins of its peoples coming from Central Europe as previously discussed.
+Scotland and the vast majority of the UK was at one time a Celtic nation, with the origins of its peoples coming from Central Europe, as previously discussed.
 This was after the migrations from Gaul (France) across the land bridge which existed in the ‘English Channel’ at that time.
-They are identified by their Indo-European Celtic Language root, which according to researchers arose in the late bronze age (1500–1200 BC).
+The people are identified by their Indo-European Celtic Language root, which according to researchers, arose in the late bronze age (1500–1200 BC).
 It is from this one origin that the Celtic Culture progressively diversified into two separate Gaelic language groups of the Irish, Scots and Manx and the native languages of the Celtic Britons, namely the Welsh, Cornish and Breton (France).

-At this point the confusion is obvious and mistakes and leaps of faith made.
-In this context ‘Scots’ refers to Scottish Gaelic speakers (Goidelic) and not the people of ‘Scotland’ as a whole.
-Therefore all Celtic languages extant today belong to the Insular Celtic Languages being derived from the Celtic languages spoken in Iron Age Britain and Ireland (pre 500BC).
-They were separated into two branches from an early period into; Goidelic (Gael) and Brythonic, which make it linquistically easier for researchers to track.
+At this point the confusion is obvious and mistakes and leaps of faith are often made.
+In this context ‘Scots’ refers to Scottish Gaelic speakers (Goidelic), and not the people of ‘Scotland’ as a whole.
+All Celtic languages extant today belong to the Insular Celtic Languages being derived from the Celtic languages spoken in Iron Age Britain and Ireland (pre-500BC).
+They were separated into two branches from an early period into Goidelic (Gael) and Brythonic, which make this linguistically easier for researchers to track.

 Like all humans, as previously stated, our genetic origins are from the same pool.
-Therefore one could easily claim that all western civilisations with Celtic influence originated in and around Central Asia.
-This of course would be true, but Carruthers, like other Border families, is most certainly a Scottish Clan of ancient origin and we remain proud of that.
+One could easily claim that all western civilisations with Celtic influence originated in and around Central Asia.
+This, of course, would be true, but Carruthers, like other Border families, is most certainly a Scottish Clan of ancient origin, and we remain proud of that.

 The modern day Celtic nations are considered to be ‘cousins’ but are separate in language and culture, although similarities do exist.
 We are therefore as proud of what separates us, as that which binds us together, but we remain distinct in our nationality.
 These Celtic nations are the modern day Scots, Welsh, Irish, Bretons, Galicians, Cornish and the Manx.
-They can all trace their genetic ancestry back to the central steppes of Asia, but would not define themselves as Asian, nor in fact Iranian in nationality.
+They can all trace their genetic ancestry back to the central steppes of Asia, but would not define themselves as Asian or Iranian in nationality.

 Carruthers is, according to current research and evidence, definitely not of Irish (Gael) descent.
-It is clearly shown that we come from the indigenous Celtic population of the ancient Brythonic Kingdom of Strathclyde within Hen Ogledd (“the Old North”) .
-The concept that we are therefore descended from Irish kings is sadly again both historically and genealogically inaccurate.
+It is clearly shown that we come from the indigenous Celtic population of the ancient Brythonic Kingdom of Strathclyde within Hen Ogledd (“the Old North”).
+The concept that we are therefore descended from Irish kings is both historically and genealogically inaccurate.

 However, as a Society all we can do is reflect the current science and anthropological evidence and inform and educate our readers.
-Simply put the evidence does not match up with the concept that Carruthers is originally an Irish family or if you wish to take it even further back, Iranian.
-It is rather, very strongly Scottish and definitely of the West March of the Anglo-Scottish borders.
+Simply put, the evidence does not agree with the concept that Carruthers is originally an Irish family – or, if you wish to take it even further back, Iranian.
+It is rather very strongly Scottish and definitely of the West March of the Anglo-Scottish borders.

 We therefore have every right to hold our heads high and be proud of our Scottish heritage, ancestry and history.
 We inhabited our homelands long before Bruce, Comyn, Fraser, Jardine, Sinclair and Stewart came to our country, to name but a few, all who were originally of Norman descent.

-But again the question arises; would we be that course enough or disrespectful enough to suggest that any of these proud Scottish Clans were not in fact Scottish?
-Of course not, then why do some feel the need to blemish a family whose roots sink deep into into the heart of all things Scottish and whose history runs like its blood?
+Again the question arises, would we be disrespectful enough to suggest that any of these proud Scottish Clans were not in fact Scottish?
+Of course not, which begs the question as to why some feel the need to blemish a family whose roots sink deep into into the heart of all things Scottish and whose history runs like its blood.